 Now let’s consider the concept of eternity.
 Please understand that the strictest definition of eternity is “a state of being ‘in’ God.”
 We shall see that it is much more than that, but it is a state of being, first and foremost.
 In other words, eternity is not a created phenomenon as time is.
 In all candor, I believe the Bible teaches very little by way of defining or describing eternity.
 Why?
 Because the Bible is essentially a book of time and for time, not for eternity.
 It was written for us who are still time-beings, not yet totally eternal beings.
 It was written to time- and space-limited humans, for humans, and does not contain exhaustive information about the state of being called eternity—simply because—until we reach eternity—our limited, finite minds could not even begin to grasp even the most elemental truths about infinity and eternity.

 Only when we arrive at and fully enter that state of being called eternity… only when He who is Eternal becomes All in All in us… only when time ends and is swallowed up into eternity… only when eternity becomes an absolute reality to us… only when we are spiritually metamorphosized into our eternal milieu… only then will we who were formerly temporal and physical beings begin to comprehend eternity and matters of an eternal nature.
 Everything written in time about eternity (including this teaching) is at best merely enlightened speculation based upon limited information.

 I wrote that the Bible is relatively silent about the state of being called eternity.
 That is not to say that human teachings and theology haven’t taught us a few concepts about eternity, but, sadly, some of it over the past 2,000 years or so has come from human minds not necessarily sensitive to the mind of the Eternal Spirit.
 Praise God for the true teaching ministry of the Eternal Spirit!
 We read in the Bible that God is Eternal, or, more literally, the Father of Eternity (Deuteronomy 33: 27, Isaiah 9: 6).
-He is called so in the sense that he is the originator and sustainer of eternity.
+He is called that in the sense that He is the originator and sustainer of eternity.